 The evolution of stars in this mass range is in many ways fundamentally different compared to our earlier discussion.
-Schematic evolutionary tracks for $13\,M\odot$ , $15\,M\odot$ , $20\,M\odot$ , and $25\,M\odot$ stars are shown in Figure 1.5b.
-The case of a $25\,M\odot$ star with initial solar composition will be discussed in the following as an example

-(Chieffi, Limongi, and Straniero, 1998; Limongi, Straniero, and Chieffi, 2000; Woosley, Heger, and Weaver, 2002).
-The total life of such a massive star is relatively short and amounts only to $\approx 7$ My.
+Schematic evolutionary tracks for $13 M{\odot}$ , $15 M{\odot}$ , $20 M{\odot}$ , and $25 M{\odot}$ stars are shown in Fig. 1.5b.
+The case of a $25 M{\odot}$ star with initial solar composition will be discussed in the following as an example (Chieffi, Limongi and Straniero 1998; Limongi, Straniero and Chieffi 2000; Woosley, Heger and Weaver 2002).
+The total life of such a massive stars is relatively short and amounts only to $\approx 7$ My.
 The star spends 90% of this time on the main-sequence burning hydrogen to helium via the CNO cycles in the core.
 When the hydrogen in the center is exhausted, hydrogen burning continues in a shell.
 The core contracts and heats up until helium is ignited.
 This new source of nuclear energy heats the overlying hydrogen shell and the outer layers of the star expand greatly.
 The star becomes a supergiant.
 These stars show up in the Hertzsprung-Russell diagram at the highest observed luminosities.
 Examples are Rigel (blue supergiant) and Betelgeuse (red supergiant) in the constellation Orion.

-Core helium burning lasts for about 800 000 years and some of the heavy nuclides with masses of A > 60 are synthesized during this stage via neutron captures (s-process; Section 5.6.1).
+Core helium burning lasts for about 800,000 years and some of the heavy nuclides with masses of A > 60 are synthesized during this stage via neutron captures (s-process; Section 5.6.1).
 When helium is exhausted in the center, helium burning continues in a shell located beneath the hydrogen burning shell.
 Eventually, carbon burning starts in the core.
 These burning stages have already been discussed above.